Rabby3223/Optical-camera-communication-with-four-level-flicker-mitigation/README.md

 # Four-level-flicker-mitigation-for-OCC
+This project includes signal generation and decoding process for a four-level optical camera communicaiton (OCC) system, with a four-level flicker mitigation scheme published in OECC 2021 and captured data.
 ## Background
 Optical camera communication (OCC) is an optical wireless communication technique that uses a camera as the receiver.
 Light sources such as light-emitting diode (LED) luminaires, can be used as the transmitters.